 Conventional flu advice maintains that the best preventive technique is to get a flu shot.
-Whether you do or don’t get poked in the arm with a flu vaccine, there’s another technique you can also use; eating immune-boosting foods.
+Even if you do choose to get a flu vaccine, there’s another technique you can also use, eating immune-boosting foods.

-One of the most healthful fermented foods is kefir.
-Kefir is an cultured, enzyme-rich food full of friendly microorganisms that balance your intestines and strengthen immunity.
-(Did you know that 75% of your immune system is in your gut?!)
-Other good fermented foods include kimchi, miso, tempeh, sauerkraut, and yogurt.
+Did you know that 75% of your immune system is in your gut?
+Fermented foods are rich in probiotics which help you maintain a healthy gut.
+Foods to include in your diet are kimchi, miso, tempeh, sauerkraut, and yogurt.
+Kefir is also cultured, enzyme-rich food full of friendly microorganisms that balance your intestines and strengthen immunity.
 Friendly bacteria have a powerful, beneficial effect on your gut’s immune system, your first line of defense against pathogens, and aid in the production of antibodies.
-How to make sauerkraut…

 Garlic is antibacterial, antiviral and anti-fungal.
 Garlic is great because bacteria, viruses, and yeast build up no resistance to it, unlike with synthetic antibiotics.
 Garlic works best when eaten raw.